 General Purpose (GP)

 Another viable theory is that the name is derived from the Ford GP, meaning general purpose.
 These were Ford’s early military jeep models and phonetically sound close to the word “jeep.”
 Some claim that GP did not actually stand for “general purpose.”
 The other interpretation is that the G stood for government while the P was a designation that indicated it was a recon car with an 80-inch wheelbase.

-Funny enough, this is similar to how the Humvee got its name as well.
-Its designation was HMMWV, which stands for high mobility multi-purpose wheeled vehicle.
-Since that is a much longer string of letters than GP, the name Humvee was a necessity.
+Funny enough, this is similar to how the Humvee got its name.
+Humvees replaced the military jeeps back in the 1980s.
+Its designation was HMMWV, which stands for high mobility multipurpose wheeled vehicle.
+Just as GP could have inspired “Jeep,” the acronym HMMWV inspired the colloquial Humvee name.

 This theory has been floating around the Jeep community for a while now, despite the fact that it is likely false.
 It states that the Jeep acronym stands for “Just Enough Essential Parts.”
 True or not, this acronym reflects the bare-bones reliability of Jeeps.